-Focusing on all matters related to Estate Law, Estate Planning, Estate Administration, and Estate Taxation, Philadelphia-area Attorney John B. Whalen, Jr. details the services he offers, and his blog gives visitors more information on various topics related to estate planning, administration and taxation.
+Focusing on all matters related to Pa Probate, Pa Estate Law, Pa Estate Planning, Pa Estate Administration, and Pa Estate Taxation, Philadelphia-area Attorney John B. Whalen, Jr. details the services he offers, and his blog gives visitors more information on various topics related to estate planning, administration and taxation.

 Attorney Whalen is well-versed in the United States Tax Code and helps clients understand it and make the best decision for their situation whatever the size of their estate.

 Losing a loved one is an emotional experience, and Attorney Whalen takes over the process, guiding the estate through probate, helping the beneficiaries understand the inheritance tax.
 Estate administration can be a complex and lengthy process with many bumps in the road.
 If you suspect your rights as a beneficiary are being challenged, you should seek the advice of an experienced estate planning attorney immediately.
 Attorney John Whalen can explain your rights and all your available options.